mggg/VoteKit/docs/social_choice_docs/scr.rst

 STV
 ---

-An STV election stands for single transferable vote.
+STV stands for single transferable vote.
 Voters cast ranked choice ballots.
 A threshold is set; if a candidate crosses the threshold, they are elected.
 The threshold defaults to the Droop quota.
 We also enable functionality for the Hare quota.